Skip to main content

 Learn more about using immersive technology?

-In the fourth episode of the podcast Cultuurshift, Anic van Damme, Splinter Chabot, and expert in interactive game experiences Hayo Wagenaar discuss how audio, AI, and game principles encourage active participation instead of passive viewing in the live-action game Lander23 by Punchdrunk.
+In the fourth episode of the podcast Cultuurshift, Anic van Damme, Splinter Chabot, and expert in interactive game experiences Hayo Wagenaar discuss how audio, AI, and game principles encourage active participation instead of passive observation in the live-action game Lander23 by Punchdrunk.

 They explore how theater, technology, and interactive storytelling come together and how a smart digital layer transforms audiences into engaged participants.